Work Life Balance Tips For New Expat Teachers

 This isn’t to say that traveling will be impossible while you are teaching abroad But, suffice to say, it won’t be the do what you want when you want lifestyle promoted on many blogs.
 You are going to have a certain amount of vacation time and probably a few days off each week along with national holidays.
 For the rest of the time life is going to be pretty similar to what you are used to in your home country.

-So, when I talk about work life balance I’m not talking about shirking your duties to party all around Ibiza.
+So, when I talk about work and life balance I’m not talking about shirking your duties to party all around Ibiza.
 Instead, I’m talking about how to clearly define those duties so that you don’t burn yourself and can more easily maintain your peace of mind.

-What are the work life balance tips?
+What are the work and life balance tips?

 Have a clearly defined contract?

 Your contract should say exactly what you are to do and for how long.
 This should be done prior to signing anything and you should always remember that everything is negotiable.
 If you don’t like something then ask to have it changed.
 If they don’t want to play ball then leave.
 There will be other employers.

 Your duties should be very clearly laid out in the contract so that there is no confusion as to why you are there.
 Make sure this includes any administrative work that you are to do each week as well as any extracurricular activities you may be asked to oversee.
 Schools in some countries will have teachers preside over clubs and student groups.
 Make sure this is in the contract if you are asked to do this.

 Also, make sure your contract states exactly how much time you are required to work each week.
 It may not be possible to get an exact schedule as some schools will have you teaching different classes at different times based on the need.
 This is usually more in private language schools as opposed to public schools.
 However, you will want to have a clear understanding of how much time you are required to be at work each week.